 How to Request Enrollment

-Learning communities fill up quickly.
+Living learning communities fill up quickly.
 Therefore, if you plan to enroll, please submit your completed Admission Acceptance Form (AAF) and payments as soon as possible, so you may gain access to the online Housing and Meal Plan Application.
-Your college will evaluate your transfer and AP credits which may affect your eligibility to enroll in certain learning communities.
+Your college will evaluate your transfer and AP credits which may affect your eligibility to enroll in certain living learning communities.